Customize Keyboard Shortcuts

 <Set Name> Default Set

 the name of the modified default set.

 Undoing modifications reverts all keyboard shortcuts changes that you made to the set.
 You cannot undo modifications on a shortcut-by-shortcut basis.

 There are some actions and tools for which you cannot change the keyboard shortcuts.
-Actions for which the keyboard shortcut cannot be customized do not appear when you search for them in the MATLAB Keyboard Shortcuts Preferences panel.
+Actions for which the keyboard shortcut cannot be customized do not appear when you search for them in the Keyboard Shortcuts Preferences page in the Preferences Window.
 Examples of these actions include canceling the current action (Esc), interrupting MATLAB execution (Ctrl+C), and some of the navigational actions described in Use Keyboard Shortcuts to Navigate MATLAB.

 In addition, you cannot change the keyboard shortcuts associated with these tools or portions of tools:

 Figure windows — For example, you cannot modify the keyboard shortcut, Ctrl+S, for saving a MATLAB

 Toolboxes — For example, you cannot modify keyboard shortcuts in the SimBiology® desktop.